lyft/presto-gateway/README.md

 ```

 ### Update a selector
-Specify all fields in the body, which will overwrite the existing selector's properties.
+Specify all columns in the body, which will overwrite properties for the selector with that specific resourceGroupId.
 ```$xslt
 curl -X POST http://localhost:8080/presto/selector/update \
  -d '{  "resourceGroupId": 1, \